dma-ais/AisAnalysis/README.md

 ### Distribution ###

-A distributable zip file is found [Read more](https://insertlink).
+A distributable zip file is found [here](https://insertlink).
 Put this [bat file](https://insertlink) in the same folder as the zip file.
 Remember to modify the bat file to point to a configuration file.

 Examples of configuration files can be found here:<br>
 [Read from a file](https://github.com/dma-dk/AisAnalysis/blob/master/ais-analyzer-coverage/src/main/resources/coverage-fromfile-sample.xml)<br>